Shankari02/Shankari02.github.io/src/pages/about.md

 ### Why I Started This Blog

-I started this blog to share what I’ve learned — and what I’m still learning.
-Its kind of my digital lab notebook — a place where I share the things I build, fix, break (and fix again).
+I started this blog to share what I’ve learned, and what I’m still learning.
+Its kind of my digital lab notebook - a place where I share the things I build, fix, break (and fix again).
 Whether it's a deep dive into the Linux kernel or a weekend project with an ESP32, I document the how and why behind the process.

 ### Let’s Connect